camarm-dev/p2p/DOCUMENTATION.md

 ## Write a deployment file
-P2P as his own "language" that is very similar to Docker.
+P2P has his own "language" that is very similar to Docker.

 It only have 4 instruction possible: